-Due Diligence Program Execution on Products Manufactured During 2023
+Due Diligence Program Execution on Products Manufactured During 2024

-We performed the following 3TG due diligence on applicable 3TG in the in-scope products that we manufactured during 2023.
+We performed the following 3TG due diligence on applicable 3TG in the in-scope products that we manufactured during 2024.
 These were not all of the discrete measures that we took in furtherance of our 3TG compliance program or pursuant to the Conflict Minerals Rule and the OECD Guidance.
 For a discussion of the design of our due diligence measures, please see "Due Diligence Program Design."

 - 1. We furnished the Suppliers with the Survey, along with an introductory e-mail describing the Conflict Minerals Rule and our Conflict Minerals Policy, and requested that they complete the Survey within a specified timeline. - 2.
 We followed up by e-mail and/or phone call with all Suppliers that did not respond to the request within the specified time frame. - 3.
 We reviewed the completed responses received from the Suppliers.
 We followed up by e-mail and/or phone call with all Suppliers that submitted an incomplete response or a response that triggered specified "red flags" or was determined not to be suitable by us, in each case requesting them to submit a revised response.
 We followed up with other Suppliers where deemed appropriate by us. - 4.
-To the extent that a completed response identified a smelter or refiner, we reviewed this information against the list of compliant and active smelters and refiners published in connection with the CFSP. - 5.
+To the extent that a completed response identified a smelter or refiner, we reviewed this information against the list of conformant and active smelters and refiners published in connection with the RMAP. - 5.
 We reviewed publicly available information for each identified smelter or refiner to try to determine the mine or location of origin of the 3TG from such smelter or refiner. - 6.
-The Conflict Minerals Working Group reported the findings of its supply chain risk assessment to our legal counsel.
+The Conflict Minerals Working Group reported the findings of its supply chain risk assessment to our General Counsel.

-Product Information; Smelter and Refiner and Country of Origin Information
+Product Information; Smelter and Refiner and Country of Origin Information this Conflict Minerals Report and should not be considered to be part of the Form SD or this Conflict Minerals Report.

-Our in-scope products for 2023 for purposes of the Conflict Minerals Rule included pipe and tubing.
-For a further discussion of products manufactured by our Tubular Products segment, see our Annual Report on Form 10-K for the 2023 fiscal year.
-The information contained in our Form 10-K is not incorporated by reference into the Form SD or this Conflict Minerals Report and should not be considered to be part of the Form SD or this Conflict Minerals Report.
+Our in-scope products for 2024 for purposes of the Conflict Minerals Rule included pipe and tubing.
+For a further discussion of products manufactured by our Tubular Products segment, see our Annual Report on Form 10-K for the 2024 fiscal year.
+The information contained in our Form 10-K is not incorporated by reference into the Form SD or